elastx/elx-docs/content/en/docs/openstack-iaas/guides/flavor_migration.md

 +--------------------------------------+------------+---------+--------------------------+----------------------------+---------------+
 ```

-Show information about the instance which you want to change flavor: ```openstack <Instance ID or Name>```.
+Show information about the instance which you want to change flavor: ```openstack server show <Instance ID or Name>```.
-From the excerpt below we can see that the flavor being used is "v1-small-1" and there's a volume attached to the instance.
+From the example below we can see that the flavor being used is "v1-small-1" and there's a volume attached to the instance.
 ```bash
 openstack server show myinstance +-----------------------------+----------------------------------------------------------+